Testabro/interprocessComms/README.md

 # An inter-process message queue
 ##### The concept this experiment was trying to play with has already been addressed.
-A working and production ready version implemenation with a maintained solution is @ https://github.com/grpc
+A working and production ready implemenation with a maintained solution is @ https://github.com/grpc

  This is an experiment to use a boost library feature as a process interface that can produce and consume pre formatted messages.
 The idea is to define a protocol that can exchange changes in configuration from one process to the next without an explicit notify or call back.